 iOS 12 brings new features to CarPlay, Apple’s platform for interacting with your iPhone via your car stereo.
 For the first time, CarPlay will support third-party navigation apps like Waze and Google Maps.

-Digital Health features
+Screen Time and Digital Health features